fastify/fastify-multipart/README.md

 NB: The `req.body.<fieldName>.data` will be an empty array if you configure the `onData` option.

-With this setting you will be able to apply the validation to your service like this:
+Only if you set `addToBody: true` and the `sharedSchemaId` parameter with a string ID a [shared schema](https://github.com/fastify/fastify/blob/master/docs/Validation-and-Serialization.md#adding-a-shared-schema) will be added to your fastify instance so you will be able to apply the validation to your service like this:

 ```js
 fastify.post('/upload', {